coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/index.md

 # Features

-The library apart from detect and upload uncaughts exceptions also provide the following features.
+The library apart from detect and upload uncaught exceptions also provide the following features.

 ## Error pages